esl/code-beam-america/_talks/an-elixir-of-empathy.md

 tags:
 - Growth-of-the-Ecosystem
 - Livebook
 title: An Elixir of Empathy.
-Using Livebook to Empower & Engages
+Using Livebook and AI to Empower & Engage
 speakers:
 - _participants/vanessa-lee.md
 published: true